preciofishbone/OmniaDocsG2/_build/html/_sources/pages/move-page/index.rst.txt

 Move a page
 ===========================================

 You can always move a page to another position on the same level (within the parent node).

 It's also possible to move a node (one page or a page with all sub pages) to any position in the navigation tree.
+In Omnia 6.10 you can also move a page to any Page Collection within the Publishing App.
 See this page for more information: :doc:`Edit Page Navigation </pages/edit-page-navigation/index>`

 Do the following to move a page within the same level: